An exciting and fulfilling career

 “In 2011, IT was a cost-centre and service provider, and a lot of technologies were traditional and stack.
 But since then, we have seen the advent of digital technology, e-commerce, marketplace, and newer ways of increasing efficiencies like IOT and augmented reality.
-All these have changed the nature of business models and industries around us, which is phenomenal,” says Nandita Nandakumar, Senior Manager, Technology - Commerce, Robert Walters (Singapore).
+All these have changed the nature of business models and industries around us, which is phenomenal,” says Nandita Nandakumar, Associate Director, Technology - Commerce, Robert Walters (Singapore).

-Despite this, women continue to be underrepresented within the tech sector.
+Despite this, women continue to be under-represented within the tech sector.

 “On an average, women only consist of 30% of the tech workforce in Asia.
 The industry is still very male dominated, and it seems to become even less diverse as one rises up the ranks,” Nandita observes.

 How women can succeed in a dynamic and male-dominated sector

 She offers women three basic tips which can help them succeed in the industry.

 “Firstly, a lot of women have to take initiative of their own to find mentors in the tech industry, sponsors within the organisation who can champion their cause and help them with their issues,” she explains.

 “Organisations don’t need to find you mentors.
 You should actively network with and outside of the industry on your own to do so.

 “Secondly, don’t be afraid to reach out for opportunities within the industry.
 Take initiative and own your careers.
 In addition, make your voice heard in the industry and in the boardroom, even if you are the minority at times.
 You might feel bullied, but have the courage to speak out.